-Citizens did not recognize any other-than-temporary impairments during the year ended December 31, 2020.
-During the year ended December 31, 2019, Citizens recognized \$12,801 of other-than-temporary impairments on the basis of Citizens' intent to sell the securities.
-These securities were sold prior to the year ended December 31, 2019 and are included in net realized capital gains (losses) in the statutory-basis statements of operations.
+Citizens did not recognize any other-than-temporary impairments during the year ended December 31, 2021 and 2020.
 Citizens evaluates external indicators, such as issuer credit ratings along with the extent and duration of declines, and internal indicators such as ability and intent with respect to retention of impaired securities in determining whether declines in market value are temporary or other-than-temporary.

 The investment policies require any repurchase agreement be collateralized to at least 102% with U.S. Government or Agency securities, excluding mortgage-backed securities.
 Repurchase agreements shall not represent more than 15% of the portfolio's amortized cost and must have a maximum maturity of 30 days or less.
 Reverse repurchase agreements and securities lending are not permitted investments.
-Citizens had no investments in agency repurchase agreements as of December 31, 2020 and 2019.
+Citizens had no investments in agency repurchase agreements as of December 31, 2021 and 2020.